 Notice that $d_{\bm{R},a}$ and $d_{\bm{R}^\prime,b}$ are orthogonal to each other since they have the weight on different sublattices.
 By using these MOs, the Hamiltonian of Eq. (\ref{eq:ham_alphat3}) can be written as

 where $d_{\bm{k},a/b} = \sum_{\bm{R}}d_{\bm{R} ,a/b} e^{-i \bm{k} \cdot \bm{R}}$.

-Now, let us look examine the relation between the number of linearly-independent MOs and the degeneracy of zero modes.
+Now, let us examine the relation between the number of linearly independent MOs and the degeneracy of zero modes.
 At K point, where the triple band touching occurs, we have